Dyson V11 Outsize Review

 • Pet litter: 100%

-The results on mid pile are similar to low pile.
-Again, it’s proof of Outsize’s capability of cleaning carpet even in the middle setting.
+The results for mid pile are similar to those for low pile.
+Again, it’s proof of Outsize’s ability to clean carpet, even on the middle setting.
 Even with fine debris like coffee grounds, it managed to pick up everything.

 Deep cleaning results